mrwizard82d1/ProteinTrackerJavaFit/README.md

-# ProteinTrackerJavaFit
+# protein_tracker_java

-Java Fit code from PluralSight course "Creating Acceptance Tests with FitNesse"
+Java code from PluralSight course "Creating Acceptance Tests with FitNesse"

-An implementation of the demo code for this class using Java to implement Fit fixtures.
+An implementation of the demo code for this class using Java.